dantecatalfamo/agenda-html/README.md

 Set `agenda-html-file` with the desired location for the HTML output, or `nil` for no HTML output.

 Set `agenda-text-file` with the desired location for the text output, or `nil` for no text output.

+Set `agenda-ics-file` with the desired location for the iCal output, or `nil` for no iCal export.

 If `agenda-arrows` is non-`nil`, arrows will be added to the agenda, pointing to the current date's entry.